JeffreyBull76/CI_project3/README.md

 --------------------------------------------------------
 ### EARLY CONCEPT

-#### NOTE - THE TEST VERSION DETAILED BELOW NO LONGER FUNCTION AND ARE PRESENTED PURELY TO SHOW MY WORKFLOW FROM TEST TO FINISHED APP
+#### NOTE - THE TEST VERSION DETAILED BELOW NO LONGER FUNCTIONS AND IS PRESENTED PURELY TO SHOW MY WORKFLOW FROM TEST TO FINISHED APP
 #### THE LINK TO THE REPO CAN BE FOUND [HERE](https://github.com/JeffreyBull76/quiz-test)

 * Once a quiz game had been settled on I took a little time to build a test version on github, I chose not to publish this to Heroku.
 It was purely for testing how I might construct a quiz.
 So a very basic question and answer function was created that accessed questions from an external spreadsheet.